Shist/Food-Web-Site/README.md

 ### This project is hosted using the Vecel.com platform, you can see how it works here:
 ## https://shist-food-web-site.vercel.app/

+### Attention!
+Since this site is based on back-server, the POST methods (which are using inside modal windows with forms) are not working.
+So it is normal to face mistakes like "Failed to fetch" there.

 ---

 ## Video demo: